Vehicle excise duty

-Vehicle Excise Duty (VED; also known as "vehicle tax", "car tax", and more controversially as "road tax", and formerly as a "tax disc") is an annual tax that is levied as an excise duty and which must be paid for most types of powered vehicles which are to be used (or parked) on public roads in the United Kingdom.
-Registered vehicles that are not being used or parked on public roads and which have been taxed since 31 January 1998, must be covered by a Statutory Off Road Notification (SORN) to avoid VED.
+Vehicle excise duty (VED; also known as "vehicle tax", "car tax", and "road tax", formerly as a "tax disc") is an annual tax in the United Kingdom that is levied as an excise duty.
+The VED must be paid for most types of powered vehicles which are to be used or parked on public roads.
+Registered vehicles that are not being used or parked on public roads and which have been taxed since 31 January 1998 must be covered by a Statutory Off Road Notification (SORN) to avoid VED.
 In 2016, VED generated approximately £6 billion for the Exchequer.

 A vehicle tax was first introduced in Britain in 1888.
-In 1920, an excise duty was introduced that was specifically applied to motor vehicles; initially it was hypothecated (ring-fenced or earmarked) for road construction and paid directly into a special Road Fund.
+In 1920, an excise duty was introduced that specifically applied to motor vehicles; initially it was hypothecated (ring-fenced or earmarked) for road construction and paid directly into a special Road Fund.
 After 1937, this reservation of vehicle revenue for roads was ended, and instead the revenue was paid into the Consolidated Fund – the general pot of money held by government.
 Since then, maintenance of the UK road network has been funded out of general taxation, of which VED is a part.

 Current regulations

 VED across the United Kingdom is collected and enforced by the Driver and Vehicle Licensing Agency (DVLA).
 Until 2014, VED in Northern Ireland was collected by the Driver and Vehicle Agency there; responsibility has since been transferred to the DVLA.

-The licence is issued upon payment of the appropriate VED amount (which may be zero).
+The registered keeper of a vehicle that is liable for VED must pay the appropriate VED amount (which may be zero) to license the vehicle for road use.
 Owners of registered vehicles which have been licensed since 31 January 1998 and who do not now wish to use or store a vehicle on the public highway are not required to pay VED, but are required to submit an annual Statutory Off-Road Notification (SORN).
 Failure to submit a SORN is punishable in the same manner as failure to pay duty when using the vehicle on public roads.

 Until 1 October 2014 a vehicle licence (tax disc) had to be displayed on a vehicle (usually adhered inside the windscreen on the nearside, thus easily visible to officials patrolling roads on foot) as evidence of having paid the duty.
 Since that date, the circular paper discs have not been issued and there is no longer a requirement to display a disc as the records are now stored in a centralised database and accessible using the vehicle registration plate details.

 Cars

 There are three payment schedules in effect, depending on whether the car was first registered before or after 1 April 2017, or before 1 March 2001.
-Further changes will come into effect in April 2025, affecting new and existing electric vehicles.
+Further changes took effect in April 2025, affecting new and existing electric vehicles.